determined-ai/determined/ds_autotuning_prototype/README.md

 - Support workflows which initialize DS Engine through CLI args.
 - Support option for follow-on experiment.
-- Not all native DS AT code paths are currently supported, e.g. providing explicit batch sizes to use, fast mode.
 - Benchmark against native DS AT.
 The 0.8.1 update which fixed the DS AT units issues might have also broken the `--autotuning run` flag?